 - CMMN A475 Environmental Communication

 - CMMN X237 Media Play

-Contact the department chair, Prof. Michael Giusti, at email@example.com for more information.
+Contact the department chairman, Prof. Michael Giusti, at firstname.lastname@example.org for more information.

 Mass Communication Course Information

 Find out more about the mass communication major:

 The National Association of Black Journalists is an organization of journalists, students and media-related professionals that provides quality programs and services to and advocates on behalf of black journalists worldwide.

 As part of its commitment to student members and aspiring journalists, NABJ provides the special services as part of its Student Education Enrichment and Development Program, including short courses, mentoring, internships and scholarships.
 The Loyola chapter's faculty adviser is Will Sutton.